-- A third type of political system is anarchy, in which there is no government.
+A third type of political system is anarchy, in which there is no government.
 A few places in the world, notably Somalia, may be said to exist in a state of anarchy.
 But even in a state of anarchy, the lack of a central government means that local warlords, elders, and others exercise a certain amount of political, military, and economic power.
-The lack of an established governing system itself creates the need for informal power structures that regulate behaviour and conduct, set and - 13.
-Political system or form of government that promotes the involvement of the individual. - 14.
-Political system where power is concentrated, such as dictatorship, communism, or theocracy. - 15.
-Political state in which there is no government.

-promote ideals, and engage in commerce and trade, even if that engagement involves nonstandard strategies such as the appropriation of ships via piracy.
+The lack of an established governing system itself creates the need for informal power structures that regulate behavior and conduct, set and promote ideals, and engage in commerce and trade, even if that engagement involves nonstandard strategies such as the appropriation of ships via piracy.
 In the absence of appointed or elected leaders, emergent leaders will rise as people attempt to meet their basic needs.